 Our goal in respect to defining minimum expectation is to prepare competent entry-level Art Therapists in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

 Program Learning Outcomes

-- Knowledge: Demonstrate an ability to understand the theory, ethics, and professional/clinical protocols necessary to practice art therapy as an entry level professional and consistent with the guidelines established by CAAHEP and Art Therapy Credentials Board. - Skills: Demonstrate the clinical skills necessary to practice art therapy as an entry level professional.
+Knowledge: Demonstrate an ability to understand the theory, ethics, and professional/clinical protocols necessary to practice art therapy/counseling as an entry level professional and consistent with national and state accrediting bodies and professional organizations.